joshuamaciak/hairs-your-answer/faq.markdown

 permalink: /hair-restoration-faq/
 ---

-# FAQ

-## Regarding Hair Loss &amp; Hair Restoration

-Do the hair systems stay on without coming off?
+## Do the hair systems stay on without coming off?
 Yes, with great advancements in technology hair systems can be applied as contact lenses utilizing a special medical grade adhesive that secures the hair system in place for weeks at a time.

-### Are hair systems painful or uncomfortable to wear?
+## Are hair systems painful or uncomfortable to wear?

 Not at all in fact when hair systems are applied correctly clients actually forget they have it on until they receive compliments on how much younger they look, that’s when they remember!

-### Can you shower and play sports while wearing a hair system?
+## Can you shower and play sports while wearing a hair system?

 Yes!
 Most of our clients are very active and wouldn't go without their hair replacement systemsor sports.

-### Can hair systems be color matched to the client’s hair?
+## Can hair systems be color matched to the client’s hair?

 Yes.
 Human hair systems can be matched 100%.
 Customized solutions are available to create a very natural look.

-### Wearing a hair system seems scary because usually you see bad hair pieces...how do you explain that?
+## Wearing a hair system seems scary because usually you see bad hair pieces...how do you explain that?

 Like in all industries you have business owners committed to bringing their clients the very best in technology, quality and product and then you have those that don’t invest in their staffs education or products and so the result is bad hair pieces.
 The unfortunate thing for us is that you cannot see the amazing work delivered but we take pride in the change it makes in our client’s lives.

-### What really causes hair loss?
+## What really causes hair loss?

 Dating as far back as history will take us; baldness has been a part of the aging process that many men fear the most.
 Before Rogaine™ or other topical solutions, hair transplants and hair additions, men coped in various ways from magic ointments to the styling of their hair.
 Julius Caesar grew his hair long in the back and combed it all forward.
 Napoleon did the same thing.
 Somehow we often disregard history and the fact that this has been an age-old condition.
 We can't imagine or accept the fact that there is not a cure.